Neon: Negative Extrapolation From Self-Training Improves Image Generation¶

 TL;DR¶

-Neon is proposed as a post-processing method requiring <1% additional training compute: the model is first fine-tuned on its own synthetic data (causing degradation), then negatively extrapolated away from the degraded weights.
-The paper proves that mode-seeking samplers cause anti-alignment between synthetic and real data gradients, so negative extrapolation is equivalent to optimizing toward the real data distribution.
-On ImageNet 256×256, xAR-L achieves SOTA FID of 1.02.
+Neon is proposed as a post-processing method requiring <1% additional training computation.
+It involves fine-tuning the model on its own synthetic data to induce degradation, followed by negative extrapolation away from the degraded weights.
+The study proves that mode-seeking samplers cause anti-alignment between synthetic and real data gradients, making negative extrapolation equivalent to optimizing toward the real data distribution.
+It improves xAR-L to a SOTA FID of 1.02 on ImageNet 256×256.

 Background & Motivation¶

-Background: Scaling generative models is constrained by the scarcity of high-quality training data.
-Self-training with synthetically generated data is an intuitive solution, but leads to Model Autophagy Disorder (MAD) / Model Collapse—rapid degradation in sample quality and diversity.
+Background: The scaling of generative models is constrained by the scarcity of high-quality training data.
+Self-training using synthetic data is an intuitive solution but leads to Model Autophagy Disorder (MAD / Model Collapse), characterized by rapid degradation in sample quality and diversity.

-Limitations of Prior Work: (a) SIMS requires 2× inference NFE and large numbers of synthetic samples (100K) with significant additional training compute (20%); (b) DDO requires multiple rounds of iteration (16 rounds × 50K samples); (c) existing methods lack a unified theoretical explanation for why self-training degrades and how degradation can be exploited.
+Limitations of Prior Work: (a) Self-improvement methods like SIMS require 2× inference NFE, large synthetic datasets (100K), and significant extra training computation (20%); (b) DDO requires multiple iterations (16 rounds × 50K samples); (c) Existing approaches lack a unified theoretical explanation for why self-training degrades and how to exploit it.

-Key Challenge: Self-training degradation appears wasteful, yet the degradation direction itself carries information—if the direction of degradation can be understood, it can be exploited in reverse.
+Key Challenge: While self-training degradation appears wasteful, the direction of degradation itself contains information.
+If this direction is understood, it can be utilized in reverse.

-Goal: Can the degradation signal from self-training be transformed into a self-improvement signal, with theoretical guarantees?
+Goal: Can the degradation signals from self-training be converted into self-improvement signals?
+Can this be supported with theoretical guarantees?

-Core Idea: Self-training degrades the model, but the direction of degradation is precisely the opposite of the direction of improvement; therefore, negative extrapolation along that direction improves the model.
+Core Idea: Self-training makes a model worse, but the "direction of worsening" is precisely the opposite of the "direction of improvement."
+Therefore, negative extrapolation can improve the model.

 Method¶